Visit Investors & Advisors Site | Support |

 • How does investment allocation support human capital, including talent pipeline management and training?

-But who is monitoring all the potential threats this creates?
-Is cybersecurity risk management a part of every new business initiative, or is it an afterthought?
+But who monitors all the potential threats this creates?
+Is managing cybersecurity risk an integral part of how a company functions day today, or is it an afterthought?

-At American Century Investments, we see cybersecurity as a core sustainability issue that affects every enterprise, and we view good governance in the cybersecurity arena as a critical part of risk management.
-When we engage with companies, this is one of the areas we consider in evaluating a company’s ability to generate long-term, risk-adjusted returns for our clients.
+At American Century Investments®, we see cybersecurity as a core sustainability issue that affects every enterprise.
+We view good governance in the cybersecurity arena as a critical part of risk management.
+When we engage with companies, this is one area we consider in evaluating their ability to generate long-term, risk-adjusted returns for our clients.

 Jake Hense